 Magazine Questions Body Shop’s Image

-An early draft of the article published Thursday led a U.S. ethical investment fund to unload 50,000 shares of the company, based in Britain.
-Speculation about the accusations has caused the company’s stock to plunge in British trading.
+An early draft of the article published Thursday recently led a U.S. ethical investment fund to unload 50,000 shares of the British-based company.
+Speculation about the accusations has led company stock to plunge in Britain.

 The article by free-lancer Jon Entine says that company founder Anita Roddick’s first business partner, cosmetologist Mark Constantine, and Janis Raven, a public relations expert, say the company made up stories about its products: cocoa butter inspired by Hawaiian natives, peppermint foot lotion mixed on request of the London Marathon, among others.